chhabraharsh37/forestTreesTagging/README.md

 ## Project setup:🛠️
 ### For setting up the project in local PC🖥️
-Watch the tutorial [Trees Tagging App](https://youtu.be/1KWwgAF0LXY) or follow the steps given below:
+Watch this tutorial [Trees Tagging App](https://youtu.be/1KWwgAF0LXY) or follow the steps given below:

 1. Make sure you have got flutter (including the command-line tool) and Android Studio installed.